hadley/helpr/ideas.md

   * needs to have a render brew template
 * DONE - Link to demos
 * DONE - vignettes
-* NEEDS VALIDATION - separate data and functions
+* DONE - separate data and functions
-  * improved
   * VALIDATION - needs to be able to find functions that are in a namespace, such as the package tools
 * DONE - show internal functions separately
 * WAIT - integrate with crantastics